erethizon/Zooniverse-website/Field_guide.md

 Looks like you've got the hang of it!

 [//]: # (Why is there a PVC stake in the photo?)

+## Why is there a PVC stake in the photo?

 We use PVC stakes as "scales" in our photos, for several reasons.
 First, they let us estimate the snow depth when animals trigger the camera.
 Second, they help us estimate the size of animals.
 The scales are all set the same distance away from each camera, and we know the height of each scale stick.
 We can use that information to estimate the size of animals in the pictures.
 While we already know that a moose is bigger than a muskrat, sometimes we only catch part of an animal in a picture.
 For example, both mountain lions and domestic cats have long tails - if we just get a tail shot from a camera, the scale stick lets us measure the length of the tail, and we can us that information to more accurately identify species.